 2. Which other brushes should I consider?

 Take time to consider the Philips Sonicare ProtectiveClean series of toothbrushes.

 The 4100 series is a really solid option.
 It’s actually what we recommend as the best overall electric toothbrush choice.

 It doesn’t offer the array of cleaning modes or UV sanitizer that the Dazzlepro offers, but it is a quality product for the price and has the essentials that anyone needs.

 If a more feature rich brush is of interest to you, then the ProtectiveClean 6100 is more closely matched to the Elements Sonic.
 It lacks the UV sanitizer but comes with a travel case and some innovative technology built-in.

 3. Where’s the best place to buy the Elements Sonic toothbrush?

 The Elements Sonic with UV Sanitizer base is widely stocked in the US.

-You may find them in store at Walmart and Target also.
+You may find it in store at Walmart also.